ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Contract-Metadata-Docs-(NatSpec,-ABI).rst

 encouraged to implement their NatSpec/ABI support potentially with IDE-s extending it.

-Since DAPPs and IDEs will typically want to interact with these resources, standardising their deployment and distribution is important for a smooth ethereum experience.
+Since ÐApps and IDEs will typically want to interact with these resources, standardising their deployment and distribution is important for a smooth ethereum experience.